Down to Earth (comics): Backstory

-Following the success of Wonder Woman: The Hiketeia, Greg Rucka was hired as the next ongoing writer on the Wonder Woman (Vol. 2) title, as of that time, Phil Jiminez was about to end his run, and temporary writers were about to take over for a short period.
+Following the success of Wonder Woman: The Hiketeia, Greg Rucka was hired as the next ongoing writer on the Wonder Woman (Vol. 2) title, as of that time, Phil Jimenez was about to end his run, and temporary writers were about to take over for a short period.
 Even as one of his favorite characters, Rucka made a point that getting inside Diana's head was "murderous", which explains why he decided not to let it be about Wonder Woman, but rather be about how she was perceived in The Hiketeia.
 Because how he wrote it was praised, he would continue what he had done from the graphic novel onto his run of the book.
 However, writing the character would become very easy that he wouldn't use that approach for long.
 As The Hiketeia only allowed a very limited presentation, it was with the ongoing series that Rucka was able to put Wonder Woman in more varied circumstances, where we can see all the facets of the character (compassion, love, passion, and strength).

 The main plot point of the arc was Diana's book known as "Reflections: A Collection of Essays and Speeches", where Rucka viewed it from almost every conceivable angle.
 Even though they were never published, Rucka actually had very detailed notes as to what her book contained, including some sample chapter titles and essay excerpts.
 All in presenting what kind of topics Diana would be addressing from her written voice.
 Rucka explains that his idea for the book was less Salman Rushdie, but a book of ideas than attacks in order for Diana to promote her mission in the Man's World.
 Just like any other book in our reality, while Diana encounters praise, she also encounters controversy.
 It is seen when a conservative group wants to censor Diana because they believe what she is saying, her truth, threatens their own.

+In other media

+The 2019 animated film Wonder Woman: Bloodlines is based on "Down to Earth".